Non-Asymptotic Gaussian Estimates for the Recursive Approximation of the Invariant Measure of a Diffusion

 \subsection{Notations}

-In the following, we will denote by $C$ a constant that may change from line to line and depend, uniformly in time, on known parameters appearing in \A{A}.
+In the following, we will denote by $C$ a constant that may change from line to line and depend, uniformly in time, on known parameters appearing in \A{C1}, \A{GC}, \A{C2}, \A{${\mathbf {{\mathcal L}_V} }$}, \A{S}.
 Other possible dependencies will be explicitly specified.
 We will also denote by ${\mathscr R}_n $ and $e_n$ deterministic remainder terms that respectively converge to 1 and 0 with $n$.
 The explicit dependencies of those sequences again appear in the proofs.

 For a function $f\in C^\beta(\R^d,\R),\ \beta\in (0,1]$, we denote

 its H\"older modulus of continuity.
 Observe carefully that, when $f $ is additionally bounded, we have that for all $0< \beta'<\beta $: